top of page

 How Did I Get Here?

 My publishing career has woven through museums, academic institutions and independent publishing houses.
-I founded and ran publishing at the Design Museum, shaping its editorial direction and overseeing books that have been featured in The New York Times, Flaunt Magazine, The Economist and The Guardian – and, for my most unexpected claim to fame, in an in-flight magazine (possibly United Airlines, but who’s keeping track?).
+I founded and ran publishing at the Design Museum, shaping its editorial direction and overseeing books that have been featured in The New York Times, Flaunt Magazine, The Guardian, BBC Radio 4 and – for my most unexpected claim to fame – the in-flight magazine for British Airways (lol).

 I’ve also worked with the Design Council, The Bartlett School of Architecture and the Jencks Foundation at the Cosmic House, leading publication projects that bring structure, strategy and a keen editorial eye to everything from dense philosophical journals to visually stunning exhibition books.